wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-Android.md

 ## Data Signing

 The main feature of the PowerAuth protocol is data signing.
-PowerAuth has various types of signatures:
+PowerAuth has the following types of signatures:

-- **Symmetric Multi-Factor Authentication Code**: Suitable for most operations, such as login, new payment, or confirming changes in settings.
+- [Symmetric Multi-Factor Authentication Code](#symmetric-multi-factor-authentication-code): Suitable for most operations, such as login, new payment, or confirming changes in settings.
-- **Asymmetric Private Key Signature**: Suitable for documents where a strong one-sided signature is desired.
-- **Symmetric Offline Multi-Factor Authentication Code**: Suitable for very secure operations, where the signature is validated over the out-of-band channel.
+- [Symmetric Offline Multi-Factor authentication Code](#symmetric-offline-multi-factor-authentication-code): Suitable for very secure operations, where the authentication code is validated over the out-of-band channel.
+- [Asymmetric Private Key Signature](#sign-data-with-device-private-key): Suitable for documents where a strong one-sided signature is desired.
-- **Verify server signed data**: Suitable for receiving arbitrary data from the server.
+- [Verify server signed data](#verify-server-signed-data): Suitable for receiving arbitrary data from the server.

+## Authentication Codes

 ### Symmetric Multi-Factor Authentication Code